numerai/signals-example-scripts/README.md

 access to financial datasets and pre-made feature engineering.

 ### Modeling
-The example model is a good baseline model, but we can do much better.
+The example model included in this model is very basic.
 Check out the [forums](https://forum.numer.ai/c/signals/10) for in depth discussions on model research.

 ### Automation